zeroasiccorp/logik/docs/source/logik_demo.rst

 logik_demo UMI Port Mapping
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Included in the Logik flow support for logik_demo is a reference template auto-generating constraints that the UMI interfaces to top level ports.
-In a complete eFPGA solution with UMI ports, that constraints generation template must correctly map eFPGA top level ports to specific locations elsewhere on chip that exchange UMI data between the eFPGA and other parts of the system.
+In a complete eFPGA solution with UMI ports, the constraints generation template must correctly map eFPGA top level ports to specific locations elsewhere on chip that exchange UMI data between the eFPGA and other parts of the system.
 The tables below show how the logik_demo umi_io_in and umi_io_out busses map to the three UMI ports supported by the architecture.

+For more information about how these ports are used in UMI interfaces, please consult `the Signal UMI Layer section of the UMI Github repository README <https://github.com/zeroasiccorp/umi?tab=readme-ov-file#4-signal-umi-layer-sumi>`_

 Device Request Port
 +++++++++++++++++++